Library Room Use Rules were revised August 2019 -- Please review carefully for changes

 - The Library Director or Supervisors reserve the right to deny any room use that does not comply with Library or City policies or directives.

 - Library rooms are available only during Library hours.
-Classes and events must conclude at least 15-minutes before the closing of the Library.
+Classes and events must conclude on time.

-- Any event or meeting shall avoid interfering with normal Library functions.
+- Events or meetings shall not interfere with normal Library operations.

-- Customers are responsible for setting up chairs, tables and other equipment for their use of the room.
+- Customers are responsible for setting up chairs, tables and other equipment.

-- Customers are responsible for providing their own equipment, other than the equipment already available in the room such as chairs, tables, a white board, and/or a projector screen.
+- Customers are responsible for providing their own equipment, other than the equipment already available in the room.

 - Library rooms are not soundproof.
 Individuals and groups using the rooms should be conscientious of the volume of voices and electronic equipment so as to avoid disturbing others.